 Although power analyses revealed that our sample size was adequate to attain

 acceptable power for our proposed models, the results found with the IRRS-B and PIQ analyses might have been sample-specific.
 Therefore, to assess the generalizability of my proposed model to other subgroups, cross-validation analyses needed to be conducted by future investigators.
-All of this research project's participants were middle-class socioeconomically.
+All of this research ’ ’project’s participants were middle-class socioeconomically.
 This relatively homogenous sample further limited the generalizability of my findings to African Americans from upper-class and lower-class communities.
 Future researchers examining socioeconomic variables that influence the pattern of results need to provide more accurate information about the structure of race-related stress and the perception of injustice in a heterogeneous sample of African Americans.

 This study employed a cross-sectional design.
 While appropriate for correlational

 research, there were associated concerns with the internal validity and caveats concerning interpreting the results.
 For example, confounding variables could have systematically affected independent or dependent variables, and ambiguous temporal precedence prevents isolation of cause versus effect.
 In this study race-related stress and sociopolitical attitudes were conceptualized as predictors of the perception of injustice and its impact.
 I interpreted the study results as such.
 However, it was reasonable that bi-directional relationships may have existed among the variables.
 As an example, it may have been possible to interpret the relationship between race-related stress and the perception of injustice in a way that assumed participants who engaged in activities related to Black activism were more likely to have experienced, perceived, and reported increased race-related stress.
 To empirically establish causal relationships among the study variables and mitigate the effects of confounding variables, future researchers should consider using longitudinal and experimental methodologies.

 Measurement and data collection may have contributed to the limitations in interpreting the study results.
 The use of self-report questionnaires to collect data could have created challenges related to participants’ race-related stress.
 For example, some items on the IRRS-B that addressed Anti-White attitudes had strongly worded expressions of negative feelings.
 This dynamic may have caused increased participation or initiated social and ideological biases for participants who did or did not want to appear vengeful or angry.
-It was essential that this consideration be taken seriously for this and other measures administered.
+This consideration needed to be taken seriously for this and other measures administered.
 The self-report nature of the measures may also have introduced the possibility that participants’ general answers regarding sensitive subjects, such as racism, might not have been accurate due to stigma or social perception biases.